My very first real estate transaction began in March but closed in May of 2004.

 I arrived at the house, which had been repossessed by the bank and placed on the market after the bank sent someone out to evaluate the condition and make only critical repairs.
 This particular home had been used as a meth lab at one point, and when the bank inspector came out to look at the property, he’d fallen through a hole in the floor of the master bathroom.

 I didn’t think there was any way these new clients would like this house.
 There was a board nailed over a hole in the floor!
 It had been a meth lab!
 It was in very sorry shape!

 But they loved it!
 I wrote up an offer the next day, we anxiously awaited news from the bank, and finally, my very first sale closed.

 The commission amount was $1,950.
 I was on a 60/40 split with my brokerage, so I would keep 60%, they would keep 40%.
 That brings us down to $1,170.
-Subtract further the costs for working in an office, errors and omission insurance and other assorted fees, I was left with $457.53.
+Subtract further the costs of working in an office, errors and omission insurance and other assorted fees, and I was left with $457.53.

 And that’s how it all started.
 Fifteen years ago today!